avgsurfman/ros2pidocs/installation-notes.md

 ## FLASHING THE SYSTEM

-0. Insert the microSD card slot into a computer with an SD card reader.
+Insert the microSD card slot into a computer with an SD card reader.
 You might want to get a microSD to SD adapter.
 Our kits come with one.
 Then, mount the SD card on your filesystem.

-1.)
-Download the Raspberry Pi Lite image from the official website:
+Download the Raspberry Pi Lite image from the official website.

-> [!CAUTION] DO NOT DOWNLOAD ANYTHING OFF OF EDUROAM IF YOU DON'T WANT TO HAVE BROKEN PACKAGES
+> [!WARNING] DO NOT DOWNLOAD ANYTHING OFF OF EDUROAM IF YOU DON'T WANT TO HAVE BROKEN PACKAGES
 > For whatever reason, some Eduroam configurations like to block Debian repositories, as well as
 > (somehow) break tarballs by skipping certain files.
 Feel free to scream at your network administrator if that's the case!